Framework

 .venv\Scripts\activate

-You can then run the observable preview or observable build commands as usual; data loaders will run within the virtual environment.
-Run the deactivate command to exit the virtual environment.
+You can then run the observable preview or observable build (or npm run dev or npm run build) commands as usual; data loaders will run within the virtual environment.
+Run the deactivate command or use Control-D to exit the virtual environment.

 Data loaders are run in the same working directory in which you run the observable build or observable preview command, which is typically the project root.
 In Node, you can access the current working directory by calling process.cwd(), and the data loader’s source location with import.meta.url.
 To compute the path of a file relative to the data loader source (rather than relative to the current working directory), use import.meta.resolve.
 For example, a data loader in src/summary.txt.js could read the file src/table.txt as: